 How to use a computer mouse

 A computer mouse is a handheld pointing device and input device used with all desktop computers that moves the mouse pointer on the screen.
-To help with portability, mobile devices like a laptop use a touchpad instead of a mouse.
-Devices like a smartphone and tablet use a touch screen for their pointer input.
+To help with portability, mobile devices, like a laptop, use a touchpad instead of a mouse.
+Mobile devices, like a smartphone and tablet, use a touch screen for their pointer input.
 This page is designed to help new computer users become more familiar and efficient with a desktop computer mouse.

 - Connecting a mouse to a computer.